emberjs/data/guides/configuration/index.md

 const Macros = buildMacros({
   configure: (config) => {
     setConfig(config, {
-      // this should be the most recent <major>.<minor> version for
-      // which all deprecations have been fully resolved
-      // and should be updated when that changes
-      // for new apps it should be the version you installed
       // for universal apps this MUST be at least 5.6
       compatWith: '5.6'
     });